Anderson Design Group Interviews Smokies Life! – Anderson Design Group

 Laurel: “We have big plans for the future.
 We want to take everything we're doing on the park's educational, research-based, historical preservation, and information side and expand in those areas significantly.”

-GSMA is a member of the Public Lands Alliance, a nonprofit organization that supports and connects public lands partners through education, training, and an annual conference.
-GSMA staff and board members attended the 2020 conference in Washington, DC.
+Smokies Life is a member of the Public Lands Alliance, a nonprofit organization that supports and connects public lands partners through education, training, and an annual conference.
+Smokies Life staff and board members attended the 2020 conference in Washington, DC.
 Pictured from left are Ed McAlister, board member; Barbara Muhlbeier, former board member; Karen Key, design team manager; Brenda Ownby, assistant retail director; Laurel Rematore, CEO; Stephanie Kyriazis, NPS chief of resource education; Susan Sachs, NPS education branch chief; Mitch Crisp, board chair; Dawn Roark, retail director; Anna Zanetti, former Friends of the Smokies staff person; Ellis Bacon, former board member.
-Photo provided by GSMA.
+Photo provided by Smokies Life.

 ADG: “One last question, if there would be one thing about your group or about national park conservation/restoration/education generally that you'd want the broader public to know, what would that be?”